Hamboards Review: Are They Truly Surfskates?

 I think that what people use them for is cross-stepping practice and standup paddling.
 And since I’m not interested in either of those, the Hamboards just isn’t a fit for me.

-I really have no idea what to do with the Burst model because it doesn’t pump like a typical surfskate and it’s only 31.75” long, which means it’s not great for cross-stepping practice.
+I really have no idea what to do with the Burst model.
+It doesn’t pump like a typical surfskate.
+And it’s only 31.75” long, which means it’s not great for cross-stepping practice.

 However, there are a lot of Hamboards enthusiasts out there, so you might enjoy one.

-But given than Hamboards are so expensive, specialized, unique, and limited, I highly recommend that you try one before you buy one.
+Hamboards are so expensive, specialized, unique, and limited.
+So I highly recommend that you try one before you buy one.
 See if you can find a local dealer who has some demo boards for you to try.

-Because I can promise you that if you’re used to traditional surfskate trucks and you buy a Hamboards sight unseen, you’re going to be very surprised by how much different it feels.
+If you’re used to traditional surfskate trucks and buy a Hamboards sight unseen, you’ll be very surprised by how different it feels.